kkufieta/CarND-Vehicle-Detection/writeup_template.md

 * blocks per cell = 1 and 2
 * orientations = 9 and 12.

 I trained classifiers with 500 data samples and tested them with 100 data samples, based on all those combinations, and received tables with test accuracies.
-Let's show them off, since I've done the work (not that it proved useful, which is why I deleted it from my code as well.
-The code is available in older commits.)
+Let's show them off, since I've done the work (not that it proved useful).
+I deleted the code for the grid search since it didn't prove useful, but it is available in older commits.

-Note: The values within the table divided by a backslash, are for 1 and 2 cells/block, respectively.
+Note: The values within the table divided by a backslash are for 1 and 2 cells/block, respectively.
 The last table shows the number of features for each parameter combination.

 | RGB | 9           | 12          |
 | --- |:-----------:| -----------:|